UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 "Classes" are the core of Object Oriented Programming.

-They provide the tools for encapsulation (keeping the data with the functions) and subclassing and polymorphism.
+They provide the tools for encapsulation (keeping the data with the functions) and subclassing (making custom versions of certain types) and polymorphism (making different classes reusable in the same context).

 How are classes made in Python?